- Mandatory grounds for entry clearance refusal

+The list was confirmed as current in a Parliamentary written question on 22 January 2015 and in a House of Commons Library research briefing from July 2016.
 This briefing also records that “hundreds” of people had been personally excluded by the Secretary of State between 2010 and 2016 and points out that no application to come to the UK needs to have been made before a person is added to the list.

 For family visa applications under Appendix FM, similar provisions are found at paragraph S-EC.1.2.
 For visitors, the relevant paragraph is V3.2(a).

 Offences committed outside the UK will have the same effect as those committed inside the UK.